Starting pay for new local bus captains to rise by S$450 with government funding

 “However, we recognise that bus captains have a challenging job, with shift work being the norm, and the pressures of ferrying passengers safely and punctually through busy roads,” LTA, NTWU and the operators said in the statement.

-The workforce is also aging - for every local bus captain recruited, two are leaving the industry due to resignation or retirement.
+The workforce is also ageing - for every local bus captain recruited, two are leaving the industry due to resignation or retirement.

 As a result, the proportion of local bus captains has fallen from 54 per cent in 2021 to 41 per cent in 2025.